Kaikai Kitan/Ao no Waltz: Background and release

-Ten months after her last comeback with the studio album Smile, it was announced on November 4, 2020, that Eve would release his first EP on December 23.
+Ten months after his last comeback with the studio album Smile, it was announced on November 4, 2020, that Eve would release his first EP on December 23.
 The singles "Kaikai Kitan", "Ao no Waltz" and "Shinkai" were previously released as the soundtrack for the anime Jujutsu Kaisen and the movie Josee, the Tiger and the Fish, respectively.
 On November 20, the music video for "Kaikai Kitan" was released in collaboration with Jujutsu Kaisen.
 On December 21, the music video for "Ao no Waltz" with scenes from Josee, the Tiger and the Fish and on December 7, the music video for "Shinkai" were released.

 The EP was released on December 23 through various music platforms.

 Commercial performance

 The album sold 34,652 copies in its first week and peaked 3rd on the Oricon Album Chart.